aakashthakare/blog/blogposts/gapidraftissue/gapidraftissue.md

 Same thing applies to scheduled post as well, we have to fetch all the posts and filter respectively.

 I spend some time to identify why the API is not returning unpublished post with the help of GET API but couldn't find any official clarification for the same.
-I think, it's by design not returning the unpublished one to avoid any confusion to caller while doing some operations on the returned post considering them as published.
+I feel, it's by design not returning the unpublished ones to avoid any repercussions while doing some operations on the returned post considering them as published.